-Madonna's SCI support group meets at Madonna on the 3rd Wednesday of every month at 6 p.m.
-For more information, contact Diane Ulmer at 402-413-3185.
+Madonna's SCI support group meets in the evening at 6 p.m. quarterly and twice a month at 3 p.m.
+For more information, contact Diane Ulmer at 402.413.3185.

-If you are like many people who have experienced a catastrophic injury or illness, your stay in the acute care hospital or trauma center was punctuated by the thought "Thank God, I survived!"
-But now the long road of rehabilitation has begun, and it is totally new territory for you.
+If you are like many people who have experienced a catastrophic injury or illness, your transition to rehabilitation is new territory for you.
 To help you through the next few steps on your journey, it might be helpful to visit with someone who experienced a similar injury or illness and has been through rehabilitation.

 Peer Volunteers contribute in a number of ways, including: